Mark Ruffalo: Anti-war activism

+In September 2023, Ruffalo raised awareness for the Armenian humanitarian crisis during the nine-month blockade of Nagorno-Karabakh.

+Israeli–Palestinian conflict

+During the 2014 Gaza War, Ruffalo criticized Israel for striking the El-Wafa hospital in Gaza.
+He questioned allegations that Hamas was using human shields and whether Hamas had kidnapped three Israeli teenagers prior to the war.

-In October 2020, speaking to Mehdi Hasan, Ruffalo condemned what he called Israel's "asymmetrical warfare" against the Palestinians, stating, "There is no reason that an ally of America should not be held to the same standards as any other nation in the world."
-Ruffalo also related that he had been called an antisemite for his views, saying, "[It's] really tough to hear.
+In October 2020, speaking to Mehdi Hasan, Ruffalo condemned what he called Israel's "asymmetrical warfare" against the Palestinians, stating, "There is no reason that an ally of America should not be held to the same standards as any other nation in the world", while also relating that he had been called an antisemite for his views, saying, "[It's] really tough to hear.
 And the fact that so many people will take it to that extreme, when you're talking about that kind of inequality, that kind of oppression, that kind of apartheid."

 During the 2021 Israel–Palestine crisis, Ruffalo posted numerous tweets critical of Israel.
 He later tweeted an apology for suggesting Israel was committing genocide, stating, "It's not accurate, it's inflammatory, disrespectful & is being used to justify antisemitism here & abroad."